HoTranQuocHuy020603/LTDD_Assignment/README.md

 # LTDD_Assignment
 This is an repositories containing exercise files of mobile programming.
 ## Description of files
-- Assign2:
-- Assign3:
+- Assign3: Switch Options.
-- Assign4:
+- Assign4: Recycler View.
-- Assign5:
+- Assign5: Login Form and button actions.
-- Assign6:
+- Assign6: Recycler View with description when hold click on the picture.
-- Assign7-MusicPlayerService:
+- Assign7-MusicPlayerService: Music Service.
-- Assign7:
+- Assign7: Fragment
-- CRUD:
+- CRUD: Testing Create, Read, Update and Delete.
-- LasTest:
+- LastTest: Complete Project App (demorestaurant)
-- LoginAndRegister:
+- LoginAndRegister: Testing Login and Register.
-- TestURLImage:
+- TestURLImage: Tesing open URL Image.
 ## Prerequisites:
 > Before continuing, make sure you meet the following requirements:
 > * You have installed XAMPP, Visual Studio Code and MySQL.